dart-archive/dart_enhancement_proposals/README.md

-# dart_enhancement_proposals
+# DEP - Dart Enhancement Proposal
 This repo contains info on DEP - Dart Enhancement Proposals.

-See the wiki for more info on DEP and the issue tracker for specific DEPs.
+See the [wiki](https://github.com/dart-lang/dart_enhancement_proposals/wiki) for more info on DEP and the issue tracker for specific DEPs.